-There are many reasons to hire someone: you want to build or strengthen your team, you are looking for a star in the industry to re-light the fire of your team.
-You may also need someone more “ordinary” to support you in your duties, etc. Whatever the reason, you will consciously choose a person whose experience and knowledge are the best for the role.
-These are the only criteria that will matter to you throughout the IT recruitment process, right?
+Surely, there are many reasons to hire someone.
+Maybe you just want to build or strengthen the employees’ group.
+Or, perhaps, you are looking for a star in the industry to re-light the fire of your team.
+You may also need someone more “ordinary” to support you in your daily duties.
+Whatever the reason, you will consciously and honestly choose a person whose qualifications are the best for the role.
+Experience, knowledge, and skills are the only criteria that will matter to you throughout the IT recruitment process, right?

 The first impression is something you must have heard of.
 Most candidates, too, so they often try to shape their image and thus influence your decisions.
 What should you know about it, then?
 It only takes about 10 seconds for us to develop an opinion about a newly met person.
-Very often, this opinion stays in our head for a long time.
-Even if we later receive other information, the strength of the first impression is enormous.
-However, you need to remember that it is only that – your first impression, which can be wrong.
-You need to carry out the full interview and read the resume carefully, to get the entire picture of the candidate.
+Usually, this opinion stays in our heads for a very long time.
+Even if we later receive conflicting information, the strength of the first impression prevails.
+You need to remember that this is only the first impression that can turn out to be wrong.
+Just carry out the full interview and read the resume carefully, to get the entire picture of the candidate.

 The first impression is often paired, and interconnected, with non-verbal communication.
-Many specialists believe that it is even more important than what we say.
-Even seemingly irrelevant things like the strength of a handshake or tone of voice can influence your perception of other people.
-The problem with relying on non-verbal signs during conversations is that candidates are often stressed, which can manifest in shaking voice, sweaty hands and nervous ticks, to name but a few.
+Many specialists believe that it is even more important than what we say and hear from others.
+Even irrelevant things like the strength of a handshake or tone of voice can influence your perception of people.
+One of the problems with relying on non-verbal signs during interviews is that candidates are often very stressed.
+And this can manifest in shaking voice, sweaty hands and nervous ticks, to name but a few.

 Unfortunately, misbeliefs, stereotypes and wrong first impressions tend to stay strong and are hard to fight.
-If you already have an opinion about the candidate that you based on, among others, the first impression, stereotypes or non-verbal communication, you often try to confirm this opinion, consciously or not.
-You may ask biased questions that will ultimately lead to the answers you expect and not give the candidate the chance to show their side that may surprise you.
+If you already have an opinion about a candidate, you often try to confirm this opinion, consciously or not.
+How?
+For instance, you may ask biased questions that will ultimately lead to the answers you expect.
+You may even not give the candidate a chance to show their better features that might outweigh “worse” ones.